 Scientists can't tell you exactly what cold water is, but they estimate it is under 22 °C (70 °F).
 Surprised?
 Well, it depends on where you live and surf.

-For Seventhwave, the Kiwi wetsuit company that published "How to Be Happy in Cold Water," the cold barrier is when the water temperature gets to 14 °C (57 °C) or below.
+For Seventhwave, the Kiwi wetsuit company that published "How to Be Happy in Cold Water," the cold barrier is when the water temperature reaches 14 °C (57 °C) or below.

 How's that for you?

-There are also other factors that can determine how cold the water is for you - wind and weather conditions on the day, your physical condition, or stamina.
+Other factors can also determine how cold the water is for you, such as wind and weather conditions on the day, your physical condition, or stamina.

-The human body operates best at 37 °C (98 °F), and if it gets any lower than this, prepare for mild hypothermia.
+The human body operates best at 37 °C (98 °F); if it gets any lower than this, prepare for mild hypothermia.
 The first signs are cold hands and feet and then shivering.

 Neoprene Saves